What's new in the campground

 Campground Quiet Hours - Questions and Answers

-1. Why did Bruce Peninsula National Park see the need to institute a campfire and alcohol ban during quiet hours in the Cyprus Lake campground this summer?
+1. Why does Bruce Peninsula National Park enforce a campfire, cannabis and alcohol ban during quiet hours in the Cyprus Lake campground?

 There has been a trend towards increased noise, inappropriate behaviour, vandalism, and disturbance to other campers at the Cyprus Lake Campground over the past few years.
 We would like to stop that trend, and ensure the campgrounds are a place where everyone can come and camp, have fun and enjoy a good night sleep.

 In over 98% of cases, alcohol is a contributing influence in the incidents that we respond to.
 Campfires tend to be a gathering place for large numbers of people, and limiting campfires during quiet hours encourages people to turn off their music, put away their alcohol, and return to their own campsite for the night.

 The alcohol and cannabis ban is an administrative and enforcement tool that helps implement quiet hours in the campgrounds.

 2. When is the alcohol ban and cannabis in effect?

 The alcohol and cannabis ban will be in effect nightly May through October, from 10:00 pm to 7:00 am.
 The consumption of alcohol or cannabis will not be permitted during those times.
 Kindling or maintaining of a campfire is also prohibited during quiet hours.